solidcode747/Cloud-Network/README.md

 To recap:

-The playbook for elk-server is the install_elk.yml
+The playbook for elk-server is the `install_elk.yml`

-The playbook for filebeat is the filebeat-playbook.yml
+The playbook for filebeat is the `filebeat-playbook.yml`

-The playbook for metricbeat is the metricbeat-playbook.yml
+The playbook for metricbeat is the `metricbeat-playbook.yml`

+You may find these three `.yml` files in the Ansible directory within this repo.

 <br />